ansarav/cse15l-lab-reports/lab-report-1-week-2.md

 > **Maximize Space**
->  * You can run multiple commnads in a single line🤩
+>  * You can run multiple commands in a single line🤩
 >  * This compiles and runs it and identifies files
 > ``` $ cp NameOfFile.java OtherMian.java;```
 >  ```javac OtherMain.java;```